Mathematics (MATH)

 MATH 6678.
 Topics in Combinatorics.
 3 Credits.

 Topics will vary each semester and may include combinatorial designs, coding theory, topological graph theory, cryptography.
+Course is repeatable for credit.
 Prerequisite: MATH 3551 or MATH 5678.

 Introduction to fundamental concepts of complex systems.
 Topics include: emergence, scaling phenomena, and mechanisms, multi-scale systems, failure, robustness, collective social phenomena, complex networks.
 Students from all disciplines welcomed.
 Pre/co-requisites: Calculus and statistics required; linear algebra, differential equations, and computer programming recommended but not required.
 Cross-listed with: CSYS 6701.